TEST 3: Verifying The Ground Circuit

 MAP Sensor Code Won't Go Away

-- The MAP sensor's O-rings, the ones located on the vacuum inlet nipple are missing or are too old and they're not sealing properly.
+- The MAP sensor's O-rings, the ones located on the vacuum port are missing or are too old and they're not sealing properly.
 Visually check the O-rings and replace if necessary.

 - The engine has several cylinders with very low engine compression causing it to idle rough and thus producing low or erratic vacuum.
 For this I suggest a compression test.

 - The MAP sensor is failing intermittently.
 Which means that it works fine most of the time, but every now and then it doesn't: